There are many “what not to say” lists out there. Here’s why those lists make things worse, not better.

 In all seriousness, the reason why I don’t write those lists is because they’re honestly not all that effective.
 We are all different!
-Something that was hurtful to me during my miscarriage may have been extremely comforting to the person who said when they were going through their own miscarriage!
+Something that hurt me during my miscarriage may be extremely comforting to someone else going through the same thing!

-I’ve read posts on “what to do (and not to do) when someone is in the hospital.”
-Often, they say to reach out in love, visit, make phone calls, etc. I personally hate when people do that.
+I’ve read lots of articles on “what you should do someone is in the hospital.”
+Often, these posts tell you to reach out in love, visit, make phone calls, etc. I personally hate when people do that.

 The same thing has happened with my Crohn’s disease, with my miscarriages, and with many other situations I find myself in – what works for others doesn’t always work for me, even though the situation appears the exact same from the outside looking in.